Mirko Bunjevčević

-Mirko Bunjevčević (Мирко Буњевчевић; born February 5, 1978) is former Serbian football defender, currently coach in Red Star youth academy.
+Mirko Bunjevčević (Мирко Буњевчевић; born February 5, 1978) is a Serbian former professional footballer who played as a defender.
+He is currently a coach in the Red Star youth academy.

 Career

 Born in Karlovac (SR Croatia, SFR Yugoslavia), he started playing football since young age, along his elder brother Goran Bunjevčević who later became Serbian international.
 Their talent was soon spotted by the most prominent Croatian clubs HNK Hajduk Split and NK Dinamo Zagreb who brought them to their youth teams.
-Later, they moved to Serbian capital Belgrade, and, after playing for some period with FK Grafičar Beograd, Goran, 5 years older, will begin his top flight career by joining FK Rad, playing back then in the First League of FR Yugoslavia, while Mirko continued playing in youth levels with FK Radnički Beograd.
+Later, they moved to Serbian capital Belgrade, and, after playing for some period with RFK Grafičar Beograd, Goran, 5 years older, will begin his top flight career by joining FK Rad, playing back then in the First League of FR Yugoslavia, while Mirko continued playing in youth levels with FK Radnički Beograd.

 After gaining some senior experience by playing one season with lower-league side IM Rakovica, his career will burst in 1998 when he joined FK Rad, a club that his brother successfully represented for four seasons and that led him to sign with local powerhouse Red Star Belgrade a year before Mirko arrived.
 However this period was much harder generally for football in Serbia, as the country experienced the Kosovo war, NATO bombing and major political turmoil during this time.

 Thus Mirko, after spending three seasons with Rad, moved for the first time abroad, by joining Slovenian side FC Koper in summer 2001.
 He will play two and a half seasons in the Slovenian First League, first two with Koper, and a half season with NK Mura.
 He played with Koper in the 2002 UEFA Intertoto Cup where they were defeated by Swedish side Helsingborgs IF (0–1; 0–0) in the first round.

 In early 2004 he signed a contract with FC Arsenal Kyiv starting a period of almost five years spent in the Ukrainian Premier League.
 He became a standard player in the team gathering 55 league appearances in two and a half years he spent in Kyiv.
 The club had mid table results, finishing 9th, 9th and 12th respectively in the seasons he spent there.
 He left Arsenal in summer 2006 and returned to Serbia where he was one of the signings of FK Hajduk Kula for their 2006–07 UEFA Cup campaign.
 However after a narrow away-goals defeat in their tied matches against Bulgarian PFC CSKA Sofia (1–1; 0–0) their European campaign came to an end.
 Bunjevčević played the rest of the first half of the season with Hajduk in the Serbian SuperLiga, but during the winter break he moved back to Ukraine reinforcing the newly promoted Premier League side FC Zorya Luhansk.
 The club surprisingly became a mid table regular mostly by combining domestic players with Bunjevčević and other signings.